 Forum Discussion

 Use this forum to get this started, write up two paragraphs on one item you have found, related to theological foundations and one related to an educational philosophy.
 Respond to other entries with some of the research you have also found.
 This is an academic discussion, and requires citations and logical responses.
-"Nice post" is not an academic response, nor "I feel good about this topic" Come to class on Monday PST with one of these to share.
+"Nice post" is not an academic response, nor "I feel good about this topic" Come to the Zoom session with one of these to share.

 Instructions